 If you want to change the dose or you notice any side effects, then speak to your herbalist.

-Make sure that you take the oregano oil for your UTI for maximum two weeks to one month.
+Make sure that you take the oregano oil for your UTI for a maximum of two weeks to one month.
 The exact amount of time will depend on the concentration of your oil.

 How to Clear UTI With Oregano Oil?

 In order for the oregano oil to be most effective, it is vital that you combine your treatment with some simple lifestyle changes.

 The balance of good and bad bacteria in your body depends largely on what you eat.
 That is why it is so important to consume a variety of vegetables, fruits, nuts, and unprocessed foods.